RSE-Sheffield/pando-python/episodes/optimisation-memory.md

         downloaded_files.append(f)

 def parallelDownload():
+    # Initialise a pool of 6 threads to share the workload
     pool = ThreadPoolExecutor(max_workers=6)
     jobs = []
+    # Submit each download to be executed by the thread pool
     for mass in range(10, 20):
         url = f"https://github.com/SNEWS2/snewpy-models-ccsn/raw/refs/heads/main/models/Warren_2020/stir_a1.23/stir_multimessenger_a1.23_m{mass}.0.h5"
         local_filename = f"par_{mass}.h5"
         jobs.append(pool.submit(download_file, url, local_filename))

+    # Collect the results (and errors) as the jobs are completed
     for result in as_completed(jobs):
         if result.exception() is None:
             # handle return values of the parallelised function